-Everybody loves to go on a holiday every now and then.
-Who hasn’t browsed through their Instagram and Facebook feeds while having lunch and wished that we were also having ramen in Tokyo or languishing under the sun in Boracay like our friends?
+Everybody loves to go on holiday every now and then.
+Who hasn’t browsed through their Instagram and Facebook feeds while having lunch and wished that we could also have ramen in Tokyo or swim with dolphins in Ocho Rios, Jamaica?

 If you’re serious about starting a fund for your travel this year, keep reading.
 Here are a few tips and suggestions that will help you save up for your dream vacation.